nate-lavoy/post-quantum-crypto-demo/README.md

 ```

 Encrypts the input file using the reciever's Kyber and RSA public keys for encapsulation, SHAH-256 for hashing and AES-256 for data encryption.
 Simulates actions performed by the sender of data (who would send back two encapsulated shared secrets: one for RSA and one for Kyber, and the encrypted message).

+You can use the included "mock_data.txt" in place of {plaintext file} or use your own file.

 ### File Decryption